7 mile loop captures the best of this preserve -- redwoods, creek, chaparral,

 signed junction.
 Keep going straight on Purisima Creek Trail.

 level, as it follows along the banks of the creek.
 Redwoods provide shade

 and habitat for many banana slugs, as well as redwood sorrel, thimbleberry,

-huckleberry, hazelnut, stream violet, trillium, western burning bush,
+huckleberry, hazelnut, stream violet, trillium,

 ferns, starflower, and forget-me-not.
 Alder, elderberry, and big leaf